-Three US states, Colorado, Oregon, and Washington, allow any adult aged 21 or over to purchase small amounts of marijuana (cannabis), without any prescription, license, or other special permission.
+A number of US states allow any adult aged 21 or over to purchase small amounts of marijuana (cannabis), without any prescription, license, or other special permission.

 While the US federal government has previously allowed these states, plus over a dozen others, to allow marijuana purchases by individuals for medical purposes, the changes that have happend in these three states are significant because the general public, including air travelers from other states and countries, will be able to legally buy and consume marijuana.

-Although marijuana laws and regulations have changed in Colorado, Oregon, and Washington, they have not changed at the federal level, and federal law governs what happens on board an airliner in the US.
+Although marijuana laws and regulations have changed in some US states, they have not changed at the federal level, and federal law governs what happens on board an airliner in the US.
 Those federal laws and regulations are summarized below:

 - Secure areas of the airport (the area beyond the TSA screeners) are under federal control.